-Item Capacity Ford part name Ford part number / Ford specification Fuel tank (Expedition EL - U.S. only) 33.5 gallons (126.8L) Fuel tank (Expedition Max - Canada only) 33.5 gallons (126.8L)

-Add the coolant type originally equipped in your vehicle.

-2Use of synthetic or synthetic blend motor oil is not mandatory.
-Engine oil need only meet the requirements of Ford specification WSS-M2C930-A and the API Certification mark.
-3Indicates only approximate dry-fill capacity.
-Some applications may vary based on cooler size and if equipped with an in-tank cooler.
-4Automatic transmissions that require MERCON® LV should only use MERCON® LV fluid.
+406 Item Capacity Ford part name Ford part number / Ford specification Windshield washer fluid Fill as required Motorcraft® Premium Windshield Washer Concentrate (US) Premium Quality Windshield Washer Fluid (Canada) ZC-32-A (US) CXC-37-(A, B, D, and F) (Canada) / WSB-M8B16-A2/ Fuel tank (s tandard) 28.0 gallons (106.0L) Fuel tank (Expedition EL - U.S. only) 33.5 gallons (126.8L) Fuel tank (Expedition Max - Canada only) 33.5 gallons (126.8L) 1 Add the coolant type originally equipped in your vehicle.
+Check the coolant bottle labeling for the correct fluid type to use. ılly equipped in you ır vehicle.
+Check the cools ant bottle labeling for the 2 Use of synthetic or synthetic blend motor oil is not mandatory.
+Engine oil need only meet the requirements of Ford specification WSS-M2C930-A and the API Certification mark. c blend motor oil is cation WSS-M2C930 not mandatory.
+Engine oi -A and the API Certificati l need only meet the on mark.
+3 Indicates only approximate dry-fill capacity.
+Some applications may vary based on cooler size and if equipped with an in-tank cooler. dry-fill capacity.
+Sor ooler. ne applications may vary based on cooler size and 4 Automatic transmissions that require MERCON [®] LV should only use MERCON [®] LV fluid.
 Refer to scheduled maintenance information to determine the correct service interval.
-Use of any fluid other than the recommended fluid may cause transmission damage.

-5Add 4 oz.
-(118 ml) of Additive Friction Modifier XL-3 or equivalent for complete refill of Ford Limited Slip rear axles.

-required or the axle has been submerged in water.
-The axle lubricant should be changed any time 6 Your vehicle's rear axle is filled with a synthetic rear axle lubricant and is considered lubricated for life.
-These lubricants are not to be checked or changed unless a leak is suspected, service is the axle has been submerged in water.
+Use of any fluid t require MERCON IV should only use MER nine the correct service in accession domage cCON® LV fluid.
+Refer to terval.
+Use of any fluid.
+5 Add 4 oz.
+(118 ml) of Additive Friction Modifier XL-3 or equivalent for complete refill of Ford limited slip rear axles. ive Friction Modifie r XL-3 or equivalent for c omplete refill of Ford 6 Your vehicle's rear axle is filled with a synthetic rear axle lubricant and is considered lubricated for life.
+These lubricants are not to be checked or changed unless a leak is suspected, service is required or the axle has been submerged in water.
+The axle lubricant should be changed any time the axle has been submerged in water. led with a synthetic not to be checked o i submerged in water i in water. : rear axle lubricant and is or changed unless a leak i er.
+The axle lubricant sho t considered lubricated s suspected, service is uld be changed any time